brillout/goldpage/docs/bfa.template.md

   You can use your JavaScript knowledge to generate HTML, and using a full-blown programming language as a template language is vastly superiour than the usual template operators such as `{% for todo in todos %} <li>{{ todo.text }}</li> {% endfor %}`.
-- Possibility to have interative views.
+- Possibility to have interactive views.
   <br/>
   Even though we follow the non-interactive first approach, we can still write interactive views when necessary.